ACC Liverpool

-Arena and Convention Centre Liverpool, also known as simply ACC Liverpool is a multi-purpose event complex on the former Kings Dock, Liverpool, England.
+Arena and Convention Centre Liverpool, also known as simply ACC Liverpool, is a multi-purpose event complex on the former Kings Dock, Liverpool, England.
 Opened in May 2008, it is part of Liverpool's event campus, consisting of an interconnected arena, convention and exhibition centre, positioned on the banks of Liverpool's heritage waterfront.

 In 2016, the four-star Pullman Liverpool Hotel was opened within the complex, offering luxury accommodation with its 216 bedrooms.

 History

-ACC Liverpool was officially opened by Her Majesty Queen Elizabeth II and Prince Philip on 22 May 2008.
+ACC Liverpool was officially opened by Queen Elizabeth II and Prince Philip on 22 May 2008.

 On the evening of 31 December 2017, a fire broke out in the car park and as a consequence, the Liverpool International Horse Show, taking place at the arena, had to be cancelled.
 The horses were safely evacuated from temporary stabling built on the ground floor level of the car park, and held on the arena floor and the land surrounding the building.
 The fire continued into the small hours of 1 January 2018.
 The structure had to be demolished later and cars were removed.
 Virtually all of the 1,400 cars there were destroyed, but no serious harm to people or horses was reported.

 Facilities

-The building, designed by Wilkinson Eyre, Sport Concepts and Buro Happold, has a 3,725 square metre multipurpose hall on the ground floor, with a 1,350 capacity auditorium and 21 break out rooms above.
+The building, designed by Wilkinson Eyre, Sport Concepts and Buro Happold, has a 3,725 square metre multipurpose hall on the ground floor, with a 1,500 capacity auditorium and 21 break out rooms above.
+The arena has capacity for 10,600 people.

 Large events can take advantage of the Liverpool event campus' interconnected facilities.
 By using the connecting lower Galleria, it is possible to extend exhibitions into the arena's 3,400m2 open floor area.
 This gives a total exhibition floor space of 7,125m2.

 Exhibition Centre Liverpool, connected by a covered bridge, gives an additional 8,100m2 of multi-purpose exhibition space.
 The exhibition centre is also linked internally to the onsite 4* Pullman Liverpool hotel.

-The John Lennon Peace Monument is on the waterfront adjacent to ACC Liverpool.
+The John Lennon Peace Monument (Peace & Harmony) is a sculpture by Lauren Voiers exhibited on the waterfront adjacent to ACC Liverpool.
+It is also referred to as the European Peace Monument.

+Events

+Since 2011, ACC Liverpool has regularly hosted the Labour Party's annual conference.
+Alternating between venues and locations, ACC Liverpool along with its interconnecting sister venues, Liverpool Arena and Exhibition Centre Liverpool, has hosted Labour Party conference five times to 2023.
+In 2023, the conference was attended by 18,000 party members, businesses, and visitors drawing in an estimated £29m for the local economy.